omniafinibus/Task-Tools/README.md

 # Task-Tools
-Scripts to mainatin tasks in both .todo and .ics files
+Scripts to maintain tasks in both .todo and .ics files